uncharted-flatware/jsonforms-primevue-monorepo/packages/jsonforms-primevue/DOCS.md

 - The array control uses PrimeVue's DataTable component for a rich user experience
 - Each item in the array is rendered using the appropriate control based on its schema
 - The control maintains unique IDs for each item to ensure proper tracking and updates
+- For more details on the `detail` option, see the [JSONForms documentation](https://jsonforms.io/docs/uischema/controls#the-detail-option)

 ## Layout Components